5afagy/5afagmy.github.io/_posts/2023-3-18-Bypass_Login_win11.md

 Type the following commands to replace the Utility Manager button with direct access to Command Prompt from the Sign-in screen and press Enter (on each line):

+At this point, type the following commands to make backup of your existing Accessibility Manager tool (Utilman.exe), and replace Utilman.exe with cmd.exe.

 `ren utilman.exe utilman_bak.exe`